Improving Quality, Change Management And Leadership In Managing Pressure Ulcers

 Introduction

 Pressure ulcer is a common and major medical condition for older persons with statistics indicating that over 1 million people in the United States are living with the condition (Pancorbo-Hidalgo et al, 2006).
 This means that the condition is serious and as the people age, the prevalence of the condition increases.
-Managing the condition requires intensive and comprehensive care from all the concerned medical practitioners as well as the caregivers.
+Managing the condition requires intensive and comprehensive care from all the concerned medical practitioners as well as the caregivers, which is a topic often explored in healthcare dissertation help.

 Regarding the complexity of the condition and the required care for managing the condition, the quality of healthcare is an aspect that shouldn’t be compromised.
 Quality in healthcare is the measure of the standard of healthcare accorded to the patients by the medical practitioners and caregivers on the road to recovery (Dainty et al 2013).
 Healthcare standards define best practices that should be accorded to patients while receiving medical care in hospitals and nursing homes.
 These recommended standards of practice are entailed to ensure that patients access quality care in the health facilities and their safety is guaranteed to aid in recovery.
 Patients with prolonged medical conditions such as pressure ulcers require extra attention and care which signifies increased work for health care professionals tasked with caring for them (Pancorbo-Hidalgo et al, 2006).